hpsbastos/bglab/README.md

 plot(dmap$vectors, bg = ggCol(pData(scd)[,"embryoStage"]), col = "black", pch = 21)
 ```

 This is a large package and many other functions are available.
-Look at the help documents if things are not clear, feel free to contact me by email <wj241@cam.ac.uk>
+Look at the help documents.
+If things are still not clear, feel free to contact me by email <wj241@cam.ac.uk>